vinaydhegde/testdriven-site/_posts/2017-05-11-01-part1-getting-started.markdown

 env
 ```

 Init a git repo and commit your code.
+Next, deactivate from the virtual environment since we'll be working within the isolated container from now on.